 Whether you’re just ramping up an advocacy campaign, in the thick of it, or reflecting back on a recent effort, there’s value in evaluating your practices and seeing where you could improve your campaigns.

 If you’re running an advocacy campaign, you’re clearly dedicated to the mission behind your goals.
 So logically, you’d want to do everything in your power to make the most of your work.

 Once you have your plan in place, you’ll need to employ a selection of best practices to maximize your efforts.

 There are numerous best practices for running an advocacy campaign because the campaigns can be so varied themselves.

-To begin, try out these eight best practices and see where they take your advocacy campaign.
+To begin, try out these 8 best practices and see where they take your advocacy campaign:

 - Eight questions that will guide your advocacy strategy

 - Remember the relationship between online and offline activities.

 - Consider the impact.